Editor’s Note: This article was originally posted in 2019. It was updated in 2021.

 - After the Sale = Customer: Your marketing was a success!
 These leads have converted and are now customers.
 However, the work isn’t done.
 You don’t want customers to be one-and-done.
 Increase their overall value through upselling and cross-selling to keep them coming back to you and turning them into brand advocates.

 Now, let’s take a deeper dive into the digital components that come into play as a prospect moves through the buyer’s journey and you work to push them through your sales funnel.

 Content marketing is the practice of creating relevant and compelling content in a consistent fashion to a targeted buyer, focusing on all stages of the buyer’s journey, from brand awareness through brand evangelism.

 What differentiates content marketing from traditional forms of marketing is that it puts the focus on the audience rather than the company.
 The primary goal is to provide informative industry-specific content that speaks directly to the audience about the problems they face on a daily basis.
 It’s not about promoting your company and boasting about what makes you better than your competitors.
 Your company, products and services are secondary.

 Content marketing is NOT advertising, and there’s a reason it exists.
 People don’t like ads, especially those that scream, “We’re great!
 Pick us!”
 They’re annoyed by them and are savvy enough to know a sales pitch when they see one.

 People respond to content marketing because it’s helpful without being pushy.
 It lets them be in control and consume what is of interest to them based on their unique situations.
 The value to the company putting out the content is that it allows them to build trust with their audience and learn about them based on their digital behaviors.
-This enables the company to eventually — when the time is right — shift into sales mode and present themselves as the best solution when the prospect is ready to buy.
+This enables the company to eventually — when the time is right — shift into sales mode and present itself as the best solution when the prospect is ready to buy.